-The Vuori Kore Short is a great pair of shorts for the more casual training enthusiast that also wants a pair of shorts for daily wear.
-I thought this model was fantastic for casual wear due to its comfortable construction, but it fell slightly short for more serious training due to its shell weight and lighter compression liner.
+The Vuori Kore Short is a great pair of gym shorts for the more casual training enthusiast who also wants a pair of shorts for daily wear.
+I thought this model was fantastic for casual wear due to its comfortable construction.

 Vuori Kore Short Pros